Fuel System Service & Repair

 The fuel system in your car or truck works with the rest of your engine control system to make sure you’re getting the most out of your vehicle, all while cutting down on emissions.
 While it may seem like it only takes putting gas in your vehicle, there’s an entire system that works together to get it to run properly and efficiently.

-Fuel tank: This is where it all starts.
-This is where the fuel goes when you fill up at a gas station.
+The fuel tank of your vehicle is where it all starts.
+This is where the gasoline goes when you fill up at a gas station.

-Fuel pump: Most newer vehicles have a fuel pump, which is usually in the fuel tank.
+Most newer vehicles have a fuel pump, which is typically located inside the fuel tank.
 If you own an older vehicle, the fuel pump will be attached to the engine or on the frame rail between the tank and the engine.
-Just like it sounds, this pumps fuel to the engine.
+Just like it sounds, this mechanism pumps fuel to the engine.

 - A gasoline smell